 6. Bring A Fan

-Disney sells personal fans (you know the ones that also mist at the same time?), but you can also bring your own, which isn’t a bad idea at all.
+Disney sells personal fans (you know the ones that also mist at the same time?), but you can also bring your own (here’s what I have), which isn’t a bad idea at all.

 7. Take A Break In The Afternoon

 I’ve said it before and I’ll say it again: Take a break!
 If you’ve been going since early morning, a rest is usually needed.
 By going back to the hotel, not only can you can cool off, but you can take a nap or chill at the pool.
 Trust me, your body will thank you and then you’ll have even more energy for later on in the day/evening.

 Sometimes it’s best to spend all of or part of your day at a swimming pool or going down a gigantic slide.
 What better way to cool off than by taking a dip in the pool at your hotel or heading to the water parks (Disney World’s Typhoon Lagoon or Blizzard Beach)?